lr91-089/Udacity-nd229-object-detection/README.md

 # Object Detection in an Urban Environment

+## Project overview
+This section should contain a brief description of the project and what we are trying to achieve.
+Why is object detection such an important component of self driving car systems?

 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).

 [OPTIONAL] - The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.
 We have already provided the data required to finish this project in the workspace, so you don't need to download it separately.

+## Set up

-## Structure
+### Project Structure

-### Data
+#### Data

 The data you will use for training, validation and testing is organized as follow:
 ```
-/home/workspace/data/waymo
-	- training_and_validation - contains 97 files to train and validate your models
+/home/workspace/data/
-    - train: contain the train data (empty to start)
+    - train: contain the train data (86 tfrecord files)
-    - val: contain the val data (empty to start)
+    - val: contain the val data (10 tfrecord files)
     - test - contains 3 files to test your model and create inference videos
 ```
-The `training_and_validation` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
-The `testing` folder contains frames from the 10 fps video without downsampling.

-You will split this `training_and_validation` data into `train`, and `val` sets by completing and executing the `create_splits.py` file.

-### Experiments
+#### Experiments
 The experiments folder will be organized as follow:
 ```
-experiments/
+/home/workspace/experiments/
     - pretrained_model/
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training